Bertrand Barère: Amnesty

 On 24 December 1799, Napoleon issued an amnesty for some politicians of both the right and the left, including Barère.
 Under the First Empire, he was engaged in literary work.
 It was rumoured that he served as a confidential informant for Napoleon.
-Starting in 1803, he published an anti-British magazine "Le Mémorial anti-britannique" subsidized by the government.
+Starting in 1803, he published an anti-British magazine, Le Mémorial anti-britannique, subsidized by the government.
 This publication continued until 1807.

 In February 1814, he moved back to his native region of France.

 He became a member of the Chamber of Deputies during the Hundred Days on 1815.

-But when the final restoration of the Bourbons took place on 8 July 1815, he was banished from France for life "as a regicide".
+When the final restoration of the Bourbons took place on 8 July 1815, he was banished from France for life "as a regicide".
 Barère then withdrew to Brussels, where he lived until 1830.

-He returned to France and served Louis Philippe under the July monarchy until his death on 13 January 1841.
+He returned to France and served Louis Philippe under the July Monarchy until his death on 13 January 1841.
 The last surviving member of the revolutionary Committee of Public Safety, his memoirs were published posthumously in four volumes by Hippolyte Carnot in 1842 and reviewed for English readers at exhaustive length (80 pages) by Thomas Babington Macaulay.

 An English translation was published in 1896: